Constructing monotone homotopies and sweepouts: Preliminaries

+We now divide the remainder of the proof into two cases: \begin{itemize} \item[(i)] If $\gamma$ is not entirely contained in $A(\gamma_1, \gamma_2)$, we will show that case a. holds. \item[(ii)] If $\gamma$ is contained in $A(\gamma_1, \gamma_2 )$, and is non-essential there, we will show that case b. holds. \end{itemize}

-{\bf Case a.} Suppose that $\gamma$ is not entirely contained in $A(\gamma_1, \gamma_2)$.
-Note that one can always modify the homotopy $H_3$ to obtain a new homotopy $H_3'$ between $\gamma_2$ and $\gamma_3$, such that the lengths of the curves in $H_3'$ is less than $L$ and $\gamma$ is one of the curves of $H_3'$.
-One achieves this by applying Theorem~\ref{thm:homotopyglue} to the homotopy $H_3$ and $\gamma$, and then to the reversal of $H_3$ and $\gamma$ and concatenating the two resulting homotopies.
-Thus, without loss of generality assume that $\gamma = (H_3)_t$ for some $ t \in [0,1]$.
+{\bf Case (i)} Suppose that $\gamma$ is not entirely contained in $A(\gamma_1, \gamma_2)$.
+Note that one can always modify the homotopy $H_3$ to obtain a new monotone homotopy $H_3'$ between $\gamma_2$ and $\gamma_3$, such that the lengths of the curves in $H_3'$ is less than $L$ and $\gamma$ is one of the curves of $H_3'$.
+One achieves this by applying Proposition~\ref*{Prop:homotopyglue}(1) to the reversal of the homotopy $H_3$ and $\gamma$, and then to $H_3$ and $\gamma$ and concatenating the two resulting homotopies.
+Thus, without loss of generality, we assume that $\gamma = (H_3)_t$ for some $ t \in [0,1]$.